This was a 2,400 megawatt coal fired power station, capable of using other fuels.

 With the closure of the route beyond Kincardine Power Station in 1981 most trains approached from the west, although there was loading at Kincardine Power Station from the latter 1980s.

-Failure to win a contract to supply electricity to the National Grid led to its closure.
+Failure to win a contract to supply electricity to the National Grid led to closure in 2016.

 Longannet West Departure